strapdata/elassandra-operator/docs/source/operations.rst

 Replication
 ___________

-The **replication** task adds or removes a datacenter in the Cassandra schema by updating keyspace replication map.
+The **replication** task adds or removes a datacenter in the Cassandra schema by updating the keyspace replication map.

 The following replication task adds the datacenter dc2 in the replication maps of system keyspaces and the **foo** user keyspace.

 .. code::